stackhpc/ansible-collection-openstack/roles/os_networks/README.md

 - `project`: Optionally create this router for a project other than the authenticating project.
 - `state`: Optional state of the router, default is `present`.
+- `tags`: Optional list of tags to set on the router.

 `os_networks_security_groups`: List of security groups to create.